-The In-Person and Virtual Mock EJK Award Toolkits (see below) provide guidance for a group activity in which you and your students discuss, evaluate and together make a decision about what eligible books most successfully meet the criteria your group has created for your award.
+The Mock EJK Award Toolkits provide guidance for a group activity in which you and your students discuss, evaluate and together make a decision about what eligible books most successfully meet the criteria your group has created for your award.

-The toolkit is based on the real Ezra Jack Keats Award process, which honors outstanding authors and illustrators whose books, in the spirit of Keats, celebrate the diversity of our culture and depict children from the widest spectrum of ethnic groups around the world.
+Developed for In-Person and Virtual learning, the toolkits are based upon the real Ezra Jack Keats Award process that celebrates the diversity of our culture and depicts children from the widest spectrum of ethnic groups around the world.
+To find out more about the award, go here.

 - Sample criteria and a sample voting process